amber-ramsey/AptitudeTest-CS/README.md

 CS Aptitude
 ================

-A Python 3 Flask web app for logging responses to the [Computer-Programming Aptitude Test](https://www.kent.ac.uk/ces/tests/computer-test.html) by the University of Kent.
-Currently, the site requires a student login and store the results in a SQLite Database.
+A Python 3 Flask web app for logging responses to the [Computer-Programming Aptitude Test](https://www.kent.ac.uk/ces/tests/computer-test.html), created by Bruce Woodcock at the University of Kent.
+Currently, the site requires registration and login to take the exam.
+Results stores the results in an SQLite Database for development or PostgreSQL in production.

 ## Setup for Web Development